piebrary/greenlanceV2/documentation/default/default.md

 ### Installing Updates<a name="piebrary-installing-updates"></a>
 Installing new updates is an important feature of PieBrary.
 This way the code changes of the native PieBrary package get shipped easily to your own software.
 This includes files and folder called default.

-- When receiving an update package named "update-package" copy this entire folder to the main folder of your project, next to the "api", "app", "assets" etc.
+- When receiving an update package named with a version name (ex v1.0.1) copy this entire folder to the updates folder of your project.
+- Close all running app and api terminal scripts to prevent errors.
-- Open the "update-package" folder.
+- Open the update (ex v1.0.1) folder.
 - Double click the "install.bat" folder when on windows or "install.sh" when on macOS or Linux
 - When the Terminal window prints "Press any key to continue..." the installing is complete and the "update-package" folder can be safely deleted.